Nkambwe/Op-middleware/README.md

 2. **Migration Errors**
    - Ensure all migrations are up to date
-   - Run `Update-Database` in Package Manager Console
+   - Run `dotnet ef Database update` in Package Manager Console

 ## Contributing
 1. Create a new branch for your feature